Pixayo/pixayo-dotfiles/README.md

 ### Repository structure

-> [!CAUTION]
-> Sometimes I can just forget to update the readme and push a lot of crap to "main" without any explanation...
+> **NOTE**: Sometimes I can just forget to update the readme and push a lot of crap to "main" without any explanation...

 ```text
 ├── assets